avnet-iotconnect/avnet-iotc-mtb-psoc-edge-voice-assistant/DEVELOPER_GUIDE.md

 ## Introduction

-This document demonstrates the steps of setting up the Infineon  PSOC™ Edge MCU boards for connecting to Avnet's IoTConnect Platform.
+This document demonstrates the steps of setting up the Infineon  PSOC™ Edge MCU boards for connecting to Avnet's /IOTCONNECT Platform.
 Supported boards are listed in the [README.md](README.md).

 ## Prerequisites